isomerpages/ogp-scamshield-suite/pages/What to include when you file a police report.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Mention if you have reported the scam to other authorities or organizations
-such as your bank, 1799 scam hotline or other stakeholders</p>
+such as your bank, 1799 ScamShield Helpline or other stakeholders</p>
 </li>
 <li>
 <p>Include reference number of those reports to facilitate investigation</p>